Handling bond coupon, principal and maturity instrument lifecycle events

 • The first is a CashAccrual movement that maps gross coupon amounts to a BondCoupons sub-holding key (SHK), to report accrual separately to other cash holdings in the bond currency (USD).
 You could omit the mappings array to add coupons to the main USD cash holding instead.
 See how to calculate a net amount after tax.

-Examining the default transaction templates for bond principal and maturity events
+Examining the default transaction template for BondPrincipalEvent

 {